peteroupc/MailLib/README.md

 Release Notes
 ---------

+Version 0.11.0:

+- Corrected the documentation for MediaType's and ContentDisposition's Parameters properties
+- Added DisplayName property in NamedAddress class
+- More robust ContentDisposition.MakeFilename method
+- Update Unicode data
+- Converted to .NET Standard
+- Updated Encoding library used
+- Supported parsing several new header fields
+- Bug fixes

 Version 0.10.0:

-- Character encoding conversion library moved out of this library (see [PeterO.Encoding](https://github.com/peteroupc/Encoding); currently uses version 2.0 of that library.
+- Character encoding conversion library moved out of this library (see [PeterO.Encoding](https://github.com/peteroupc/Encoding); currently uses version 0.2.0 of that library.
 - Updated normalization and IDNA data to Unicode 9.0
 - Normalization implementation renamed to NormalizerInput from NormalizerCharacterInput; the latter class is now deprecated
 - Add GetHeaderArray, SetDate, and GetDate methods of Message class